pdudero/udacity-aind-projects/P4_ASL_Recognizer/README.md

 ### Part 3

 Optimal models are determined for all words in the training set.
 The student implements the "recognize" function in [my_recognizer.py](my_recognizer.py), which collects the best guess word and associated probabilities for every sequence of x/y coordinates in a test set of sentences.
 Multiple combinations of Selector type and feature set are tested; three of them are documented in the notebook.
-A Word Error Rate (WER) for each combination.
+A Word Error Rate (WER) for each combination is calculated.
 Conclusions are drawn.

 A description of the files in this repository follows: